skazantsev/MvcVulnerabilitiesDemo/README.md

 * Use Anti CSRF tokens for unsafe actions
 * Use Anti CSRF tokens for AJAX requests
 * Use built-in mechanisms, don't reinvent the wheel

+## License
+The code and text is licensed under the MIT License.
+See [LICENSE.txt](License.txt) for more details.